{{flagHref}}

 Frequently Asked Questions

-What is the specific modulus used for?
+What is specific modulus used for?

-How is the specific modulus calculated?
+How is specific modulus calculated?

-Can the specific modulus indicate the strength of a material?
+Can specific modulus indicate a material's strength?

 About the author